Home » FAMILY » Holidays & Celebrations » How to Prepare for the Holidays

 This post contains affiliate links.
 If you click & make a purchase, I receive a commission!
 Thanks!
 Read my full disclosure policyAs an Amazon Associate, I earn from qualifying purchases.

-The holiday season – which in my mind runs from mid-October to January 1 – can bring out the best or the worst in all of us.
+The holiday season – which in my mind runs from mid-October to New Year’s Day – can bring out the best or the worst in all of us.
 In a typical year, this season brings feelings of anticipation, stress, excitement, joy, hope, exhaustion, or even depression.
 Most of you may routinely ask yourself how to prepare for the holidays as a Christian.

 How to Prepare for the Holidays